shivathapaa/Nepali-Date-Picker/README-js.md

 - **`onChange` hands you a React synthetic event, not the `CustomEvent`.** The payload is at `event.nativeEvent.detail`; `event.detail` is `undefined`.
-- **`invalid` and `cancel` never reach a prop.** React forwards only the events in its own synthetic set, so `onInvalid` and `onCancel` type-check on ordinary elements but would silently do nothing here, and are deliberately absent.
+- **`invalid` and `cancel` never reach a prop.** React forwards only the events in its own synthetic set, so `onInvalid` and `onCancel` are absent from the shipped types rather than type-checking and silently doing nothing.
 Subscribe through a ref instead:

 ```tsx
 const ref = useRef<NepaliDateField>(null);